MAT2100 – Elementary Real Analysis

 Recommended previous knowledge

-4 hours of lectures and 2 hours of problem sessions in groups per week.
+4 hours of lectures and 2 hours of problem sessions in groups per week throughout the semester.

 The number of groups offered can be adjusted during the semester, depending on attendance.